How to talk to your partner about money (and yes, you really need to)

 4 Work to a budget

-The Golden Rule of finance is “never spend more than you earn”… and budgeting will go a long way to making sure you never break that rule.
+The Golden Rule of finance is “never spend more than you earn”… and budgeting will go a long way in making sure you never break that rule.
 Regularly checking in with each other about your finances, and whether or not you’re sticking to the budget, will keep you both on track and financially harmonious.

 5 Invest for your retirement